Lenient health guidelines, high approval rates and an incentivized healthy living program make this a popular provider.

 John Hancock financial stability and credit ratings

-Credit rating agencies use a multi-level rating system to gauge a firm’s ability to fulfil its debt obligations.
+Credit rating agencies use a multi-level rating system to gauge a firm’s ability to fulfill its debt obligations.
 John Hancock received an “A” rating or above from the top four credit rating agencies, meaning it has a strong capacity to meet its debt obligations.
 A.M.
 Best rated John Hancock an “A+,” which holds a lot of weight since it is arguably the most important rating agency for the insurance industry.

 What other services does John Hancock offer?